 By 1956 CIA had what CIC had, although in condensed form, without source description.
-It also had Deryabin's information in early 1954, which indicated the existence of two KGB agents in the Gehlen Organization with the cover names "Peter" and "Paul" (Clemens' and Felfe's cover names at the time), but unfortunately Deryabin was not able to provide details to help identify the agents.
+It also had Deryabin's information in early 1954, which indicated the existence of two KGB agents in the Gehlen Organization with the cover names "Peter" and "Paul" (Clemens' and Felfe's cover names at the time), but unfortunately Deryabin was unable to provide details to help identify the agents.
 After 1957, when CIA officers began to work more closely with Felfe, the file of suspicious, or at least puzzling, items about him grew.
 For example, in February 1957 a CIA officer from the liaison base in Munich/Pullach accompanied Felfe on a trip to Berlin.
-The purpose of the trip was a special meeting with LENA, at which, Felfe said, he hoped to obtain additional details concerning an earlier LENA report that the KGB was targeting a homosexual officer of the U.S. Department of State stationed in Berlin.
+The purpose of the trip was a special meeting with LENA, at which, Felfe said, he hoped to obtain details concerning an earlier LENA report that the KGB was targeting a homosexual officer of the U.S. Department of State stationed in Berlin.
+After Felfe and his CIA liaison officer had already arrived in Berlin, and separated, Berlin Base received a cable indicating that Gen. Gehlen was concerned about Felfe's safety and had requested that he be under CIA's hour-a-day protection.
+(Was this one of Gehlen's flashes of intuition, and could we have suspected the truth even then?
+This possibility cannot be rejected out of hand.)
+After this cable was received, the CIA liaison officer, remembering a remark Felfe had made earlier in the day that he intended to go to a movie at 1830, telephoned suttering Felfe's the morning when our sleepy officer decided to anuttue abandon his vigil.
+Located in his hotel at 0800 the next morning, Felfe invited our liaison officer to breakfast.
+Without being asked to account for his time, Felfe volunteered that he had gone to the movie at 1830, had had something to eat and a drink, and had then gone to another movie at 2230.
+Again without being asked or challenged, he exhibited two movie tickets.
+This voluntary display of props to support a story struck the liaison officer as quite unusual.
+Equally unusual was the fact that the stub was torn off only one of the tickets, and that even if Felfe had in fact attended the second movie it would not have lasted until some time after four o'clock in the morning.
+The liaison officer did not reveal his suspicions to Felfe, but he did prepare a special report on this disappearing act.